tosa-no-onchan/turtlebot3_navi_my/README.md

 2024.11.13 Version r5

-    1) Support automower save the obsatcle image files ,which are the part of Global cost map.
+    1) Support automower saves the obsatcle image files ,which are the part of Global cost map.
     They are used for trained data of opp_with_lstm and opp_with_transformer_cpp.

     i) Edit turtlebot3_navi_my/include/ml_planner.hpp